AortaDiff: A Unified Multitask Diffusion Framework For Contrast-Free AAA Imaging: Experiments

 \subsection{Baselines}

-\textbf{Synthetic CECT Generation.} To evaluate the performance of our method on synthetic CECT generation, we consider two baseline architectures: a U-Net \cite{unet} and a conditional diffusion model (CDM) \cite{adm}.
+\textbf{Synthetic CECT Generation.} To evaluate the performance of our method on synthetic CECT generation, we consider three baseline architectures: a U-Net \cite{unet}, a CycleGAN\cite{zhu2020unpairedimagetoimagetranslationusing} and a conditional diffusion model (CDM) \cite{adm}.
 The noise prediction network used in all diffusion models, including our proposed method, shares the same U-Net backbone for a fair architectural comparison.
+The CycleGAN experiments follow the default configurations provided in the official codebase.
 For the CDM baseline, we evaluate two variants:

 CDM-W (Whole Image):The entire NCCT slice is used as the conditioning input to generate the full CECT image.

 CDM-A (Aorta-Restricted): Generation is restricted to the aortic region by conditioning only within the bounding box of the aorta.